smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 - Amulet

 Estimated Save: 15 min

+Attempts: Setting the game to min speed and rushing up the path, you can just get halfway to the loading zone.
+The fall triggers on this screen are only 1 pixel wide, so one idea is to try to bypass one (a perfect up-right diagonal where the line goes up-left?
+Idk how big Rosella's hit-box is) then run out-of-bounds to the backside of the loading zone.

 ## Desert Island Skip
 Idea: Find a way to leave the desert island while bypassing either the fish, whistle, or the dolphin